Acenhauer/corball/README.md

 Corball Functional Testing Framework Maven Dependency
 ===============

-To start using Corball, just add this dependency on your pom.xml
+To start using Corball, just add this dependency on your pom.xml from your project

     <dependency>
         <groupId>com.acenhauer.corball</groupId>